prayash106/APEC_8601/README.md

 Run the "Crop Pollination" Invest model.
 Detailed information about the inputs and outputs can be found in the [user guide](http://releases.naturalcapitalproject.org/invest-userguide/latest/en/croppollination.html).

-The inputs used to run this model are:
+The inputs used to run this model are:(note: all of these inputs have been uploaded above)
 - LULC maps - which we have derived above from SEALS.
 - Biophysical table
 - Guild table